A year in, experts assess Biden's hits and misses on handling the pandemic

 The President scored an early win signing the American Rescue Plan into law in March.
 The $1.9 trillion package included direct payments to individuals, an extension of federal unemployment benefits, a temporary child tax credit, another round of small business loans, and more.
 Nearly a year later, most of the benefits targeted to families and individuals have expired.

-As for the Defense Production Act, which the government can use in times of national emergency to get companies to prioritize their medical supply contracts, attorney Franklin Turner, a partner and chair of the Government Contracts Actress Group at the law firm McCarter and English, says he thinks "this administration in particular has been quite skillful with respect to its use of the DPA."
+As for the Defense Production Act, which the government can use in times of national emergency to get companies to prioritize their medical supply contracts, attorney Franklin Turner, a partner and co-chair of the Government Contracts and Global Trade Practice Group at the law firm McCarter and English, says he thinks "this administration in particular has been quite skillful with respect to its use of the DPA."
 That's despite widespread frustrations that COVID-19 tests and high quality masks have often been hard to find in many places.

 An analysis from the Government Accountability Office last month found that the government used its authority "over 100 times to help address COVID-19 medical supply needs through September 2021."